mattneary/Tarpits-Abstraction/chapters/Simulate.md

 (half-adder #t #t) &\implies '(#t #f)
 ```

-If you are not familiar with the behavior of binary digits when adding, note that
+If you are not familiar with the behavior of binary digits when adding, note
-the above examples exhibit the basics of this behavior.
-If we were to represent
+that the examples in Figure~\ref{fig:halfAdderTruthTable} exhibit the basics of
-current instead by either `1` or `0`, we would achieve the more clearly
+this behavior.
+If we were to represent current instead by either `1` or `0`, we
-binary behavior shown in Figure~\ref{fig:halfAdderBinaryTable}.
+would achieve the more clearly binary behavior shown in
+Figure~\ref{fig:halfAdderBinaryTable}.

 ```fig:halfAdderBinaryTable
 (half-adder 0 0) &\implies '(0 0)